NyxNomia/ToDoApp/README.md

 ToDoApp
 =======

-An App for test how works Backbone on Rails
+An App to learn how Backbone on Rails works :)